tamersp25/docs/docs/engines/guidelines/real-time-engines.md

 1. The engine will receive a payload with information about where to retrieve the input data from the GraphQL API.
 1. The engine will process the payload, update the task status, create any updated assets, and exit.

+Contact us if you are interested in a building a batch engine.

 ## Constructing an Engine in Chunk Mode

 The basic work steps for a 'chunk' engine: